"A person's a person no matter how small" Dr. Seuss

 If you donate to NICU Cheer or have helped us in any way we would like to thank you from the bottom of our hearts for enabling us to spread some cheer.

-In the future we hope to spread NICU Cheer to other hospitals and in 2020 we are doing our first ever Mother’s + Father’s Day deliveries too....watch this space!
+In 2019 we tripled our recipient hospitals to delivery gifts and hampers to three of Mebourne's major NICUs, in the future we hope to spread NICU Cheer to even more hospitals and after Covid-19 restrictions lift to start doing our first ever Mother’s + Father’s Day deliveries too....watch this space!

 Love + big hugs